emissarman/XRouter/README.md

 }
 ```

-- Note: By default, enum properties dont factor into equality checks/comparisons.
+- Note: By default, enum properties don't factor into equality checks/comparisons.
 You can provide your own
-        implemention of `var name: String` or `static func == (_:_:)` if you would like to override this.
+        implementation of `var name: String` or `static func == (_:_:)` if you would like to override this.

 Implement the protocol stubs:
 ```swift